Texas Broadcasters, Industry Leaders Gear Up for 2022 TAB Showposted on 7.25.2022

 Graham Media CEO Catherine Badalamente will join the keynote conversation at the “Day 2” opening Leadership Breakfast with Sinclair Broadcast Group’s Amy Villarreal who runs KEYE-TV Austin.

-The breakfast, presented in partnership with the Texas Army National Guard, opens with a welcome keynote from XXXX and recognizes a dozen stations for their service to community with the Bonner McLane Public Service Awards and the Lone Star Leader Awards.
+The breakfast, presented in partnership with the Texas Army National Guard, opens with a welcome keynote from LTC Rusty Clark and recognizes a dozen stations for their service to community with the Bonner McLane Public Service Awards and the Lone Star Leader Awards.

 Recently named FCC Media Bureau Chief Holly Saurer joins TAB Past Chairman Ben Downs of Bryan Broadcasting for a policy keynote discussion at the Annual Business Meeting later the same day.